A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Jefferson Davis had been arrested by the Union during the 1860 crisis?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 Please also note that due to the large number of changes necessary to justify such a scenario, we have left a number of details quite vague.
-This article is part of the Civil War AL thread.
-Alternate Historian and 1 other(s) like this article.

 In 1861,on this day the United States Senator from Mississippi, Jefferson Davis (pictured) was arrested in Washington attempting to purchase one thousand rifles from the manufacturer Eli Whitney.
 Davis' position in the Senate was mostly nominal, he had been preaching secession away from Washington for much of his term of office, and there was little doubt that he intended to resign his seat and ship the rifles back to Mississipi for the widely anticipated "War of the States".

 Jefferson Davis ArrestedIn fact, the two gentleman had a long-standing relationship.
 Just before the Mexican War the Whitney plant began to use steel for gun barrels, and Jefferson Davis, then Colonel of the Mississippi Rifles, declared that the new guns were "the best rifles which had ever been issued to any regiment in the world".
 Later, when Davis became Secretary of War, he issued to the regular army the same weapon.